 The Gifts of God Through Suffering

-Though for now there are earthquakes and ravages and crimes and disease and premature deaths and mental illness, God can still be trusted.
+Even when tragedies happen, God can still be trusted.
 God is.
 And God is faithful.
 He has given us many gifts as we entrust ourselves to Him in our pain and in our empathy for others.
 Perhaps the three most visible gifts are the gift of people, the gift of joy and the gift of God Himself.

 By the gift of joy, I am referring to the great surprise of levity that comes on the other side of pain.
 I have repeatedly experienced this surprise.
 It’s a big part of why I’m not an atheist.
 Every single time I have waited on God in prayer, pouring out my heart to Him, He comforts me and lifts me in my spirit.
 I believe God is eager to share the strangeness of His joy with everyone.
 But we have to enter the pain.
 There is no other route to true joy.